DevCycleHQ/dotnet-server-sdk/README.md

 Download the SDK from Nuget - https://www.nuget.org/packages/DevCycle.SDK.Server.Local/

 ## Getting Started
 Use the example app `DevCycle.SDK.Server.Local.Example`.
-It will read your DevCycle SDK key from an environment variable `DVC_SERVER_SDK_KEY`
+It will read your DevCycle SDK key from an environment variable `DEVCYCLE_SERVER_SDK_KEY`

 Your DevCycle SDK key can be found via [Environments & Keys Settings](https://www.devcycle.com/r/environments) on the DevCycle dashboard.